github/docs/content/codespaces/overview.md

 {% data reusables.codespaces.codespaces-spending-limit-requirement %}

 {% data reusables.codespaces.codespaces-monthly-billing %} For information on how organizations owners and billing managers can manage the spending limit for {% data variables.product.prodname_github_codespaces %} for an organization, see "[Managing spending limits for {% data variables.product.prodname_github_codespaces %}](/billing/managing-billing-for-github-codespaces/managing-spending-limits-for-github-codespaces)."

-You can see who will pay for a codespace before you create it.
-For more information, see "[Creating a codespace](/codespaces/developing-in-codespaces/creating-a-codespace#creating-a-codespace)."